taskmonkey/central/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.

 ## Ideas for Contributions
-- Add more details to user pages
+- Add details to existing user pages, and ability to retreive members for a project based on such additional info.
+- Update database to use a graph structure (instead of a (currently?) tree structure?)
+- Add project details page, containing notes, messages, etc
+- Add tracking of monetary aspect to the budget
+- Add notifications for users on milestones/deadlines/check-ins
+- Add chatting between members of a group
+- Add WebRTC video chat

 ## Known Bugs
-- Dropzone functionality is not fully implemented
+- Dropzone functionality is not implemented to a working state
+- Aside from the seeded users, additional users are entered as 'NULL' into the database (on new logins)
+- Projects and Tasks are seeded into the database, but they're not displayed on the webpage (shows zero projects/tasks)